mah5057/glacier_upload/README.md

 AmazonGlacierBackUpSystem
 =========================

-Amazon Glacier BackUp System (AGBUS) is a cli tool that works with Amazon Glacier to allow for simplified archive upload to Amazon Glacier, as well as metadata storage in a hosted mongoDB solution.
+Amazon Glacier BackUp System (AGBUS) is a cli tool that provides an interface to Amazon Glacier that is simpler than the aws cli.
+It can also be pointed to a mongoDB instance to store information about vaults, archives and more.

  Installation:
  -------------